nguyen-le/ctb_theme/README.md

 **Work in Progress**

 Currently, these colors have been designed for ruby.

-Available for vim.
-Textmate theme incoming.
+Only on vim right now, but Textmate theme incoming.

 This color scheme improves legibility and allows you to quickly determine what the program is doing based on the colors.